sarahabell/sarahabell.me/_pages/beads.md

 ![peacock tail earrings](/images/Peacock-Tails-Earrings.JPG)

+You found them!
 These have necklace and bracelet to make the set.